lrsousa/TuringMachines/README.md

-Turing Machines using Jfalp 8:
+Turing Machines using Jfalp 8 with a single tape:
   - exponentiation
   - factorial
   - fibonacci